Sheffield Hallam Study Abroad Programme

 Where will I stay?

-Most halls are less than a 10-minute walk from campus and located right in the city centre, so everything Sheffield has to offer will be on your doorstep and you'll never be short of things to do.
+The Trigon is less than a 10-minute walk from campus and located right in the city centre, so everything Sheffield has to offer will be on your doorstep and you'll never be short of things to do.
 With great access to public transport, you'll easily be able to explore Sheffield and the surrounding area such as the Peak District.

 Living in halls is safe, secure and affordable – it costs less than half the price of renting a similar place in London.
 You'll also save on travel costs as the complex is just a short walk from both City and Collegiate Campus.